wavemaker/docs/learn/react-native/deep-linking.md

 ### Universal Linking(iOS)

+Universal links are a deep linking method for iOS that uses standard HTTP or HTTPS links and associates them with an app.
-Universal Links were intended to fix this.
-Instead of opening Safari when a link is clicked, iOS first checks if a Universal Link has been registered for the domain linked in the URL.
-It then verifies whether the corresponding app is installed.
-If the app is installed, it is launched; otherwise, Safari opens, and the `http(s)://` link is loaded.
+When a universal link is opened, iOS checks whether the corresponding app is installed.
+If it is, the app is launched to the specified content; if not, the link opens in a web browser.

 To implement universal links on iOS, a paid Apple Developer account is necessary because you must link your app with your fully qualified Apple Developer Team ID.